tonycheang/tagged-flashcards-client/README.md

 * Performance statistics
 * Spaced repetition review

-# Contribution
+## Contribution

 I primarily created this site for personal learning and usage.
-If you have a very, very strong desire to contribute, please first email me.
+If you have a strong desire to contribute, please first email me.
 Thank you.